 1. 1970 Ferrari Modulo

 Nowadays, Ferrari plays it safe.
 The automaker follows a proven formula for its supercars, is electrifying its vehicles to comply with regulations, and has even bent the knee with an SUV on the way.
-Back in the day, Ferrari was a trend-setter, not a follower, and the 1970 Modulo was a vehicle that can be attributed to starting the wedge-shaped craze for supercars.
+Back in the day, Ferrari was a trendsetter, not a follower, and the 1970 Modulo was a vehicle that can be attributed to starting the wedge-shaped craze for supercars.

-Even by today’s standards, the Modulo is absolutely bonkers.
-It looks like a spaceship hovering just above the ground, and you wouldn’t know that it’s a car until you try to find the tires that are just peeking out of the covered fenders.
-The way Ferrari incorporated massive pieces of glass for the windshield and windows was remarkable, while the 24 holes in the engine cover provided an interesting view at the motor.
-The way the entire canopy moved forward to let passengers in, the pop-up headlights, and the obscurity of the Modulo makes it the strangest concept car we’ve ever seen.
+The way Ferrari incorporated massive pieces of glass for the windshield and windows was remarkable, while the 24 holes in the engine cover provided an interesting view of the motor.
+The way the entire canopy moved forward to let passengers in, the pop-up headlights, and the obscurity of the Modulo make it the strangest concept car we’ve ever seen.